SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 This property is initialized with a new ``Size`` structure instance, which infers a property type of ``Size``.

-Whenever you define a new class or structure type, you are effectively defining a brand new Swift type.
+Whenever you define a new class or structure, you are effectively defining a brand new Swift type.
-Custom classes and structure types should be given ``UpperCamelCase`` names (such as ``Size`` and ``Rectangle``), to match the capitalization of standard Swift types (such as ``String``, ``Int`` and ``Bool``).
+Custom classes and structures should be given ``UpperCamelCase`` names (such as ``Size`` and ``Rectangle``), to match the capitalization of standard Swift types (such as ``String``, ``Int`` and ``Bool``).